Photochemical Reaction - Laws, Principles, Examples Applications and FAQs

 In the atmosphere, there are some gaseous substances that change the chemical composition of air.
 From the kinetic molecular theory of gases, it is observed that the molecules present in the atmosphere move and collide with each other continuously.
 During day time, the atmosphere gets continuous solar radiation.
 As a result, these molecules absorb the light and photochemical reactions take place.
 These reactions have an important role in studying the nature of chemical species in the atmosphere.
 The oxidation reactions in the atmosphere are due to the reaction with solar energy.

-Applications of Photochemical Reaction
+Exploring the Applications of Photochemical Reactions

 Some applications of photochemical reactions are: